-Grigoriy Oparin is a promising Russian Junior who became a Candidate Master in 2007, an FM in 2009, and IM in 2011.
-Two GM norms (2013).
+Grigoriy Oparin became a Candidate Master in 2007, an FM in 2009, an IM in 2011 and a GM (2013).

 Oparin's first FIDE-rated event was the Moscow U16 Championship of 2005, in which he played at the age of 8.
 His inaugural FIDE rating of 1980 was at the age of 8 years and 6 months, and in 2007, he was awarded the Candidate Master title for placing =2nd at the U10 European Youth Championship behind the winner Kirill Alekseenko, and alongside fellow talents Mikhail Antipov, Daniil Yuffa, Jan-Krzysztof Duda and Avital Boruchovsky.
 He won his 1st IM norm when he took 2nd place at the Marianske Lazne 2009 - IM – B in the Czech Republic, during which event he also defeated IMs for the first time, namely Sebastian Plischki, Amon Simutowe and compatriot Viktor Volodin.
 Oparin made further strong gains in the 2009 Moscow Open (6/9), the Moscow region Spring 2009 IM (9.5/14), which between them boosted his rating to 2350 by his 12th birthday.
 He scored his 2nd IM norm at the Autumn in Chess Livingroom V. Dvorkovich 2009, where he placed =1st.
-Late in 2009 in the RSSU-18 IM, he again placed =1st, winning his 3rd IM norm; this event also saw him defeating GMs for the first time: Kazakhastan's Jakov Nesterov and Moldova's Alexey Khruschiov.
+Late in 2009 in the RSSU-18 IM, he again placed =1st, winning his 3rd IM norm; this event also saw him defeating GMs for the first time: Kazakhastan's Yakov Nesterov and Moldova's Alexey Khruschiov.